We are fully committed to supporting you in the global fight against the coronavirus

 We were faced with a dilemma: remove difficult to procure products from our range or find new ways to keep on supplying them during the crisis.

-Here is an overview of how we succeeded, what we are doing to maintain supply levels and what we are still struggling with.
+Here is an overview of how we succeeded and what measures we have taken along the way.

 Ensuring Availability of Supplies